Health and vaccinations

 Check your vaccinations

-• MMR (measles, mumps and rubella)
+• MMR (measles, mumps and rubella) vaccine

 Healthcare in the UK for international students

 The National Health Service (NHS) is the UK’s public health service.
-If you paid an NHS surcharge at the time of making your Tier 4 visa application, you can access a range of health services.
+If you paid an NHS surcharge at the time of making your Student visa application, you can access a range of health services.
 You will not have to pay for hospital treatment, but you may have to pay for dental treatment and medicines.

 If you did not pay an NHS surcharge at the time of your visa application then you should get medical insurance for the UK as you will have to pay for NHS treatment, except for emergency healthcare.
 You will not have to pay for emergency treatment, but will have to pay for follow-up care, hospital treatment, dental treatment and medicines.